 - Respiratory arrest

 Seeing several of these signs at the same time is a major sign that someone has overdosed.
 If you see any of these overdose symptoms in someone around you, it is crucial to get the person using fentanyl professional help as soon as possible.
 You should call 911 or take the user to an emergency room immediately.

 Recognizing any of the symptoms of drug abuse or overdose should lead to getting treatment.
 Signs of fentanyl overdose should lead to immediately calling 911 or getting to the emergency room as soon as possible.
 If naloxone (Narcan) is available, directions should be carefully followed for the administration to reverse the fentanyl side effects.

 Taking the time to learn the signs of both drug abuse and addiction can help avoid an overdose altogether.
 Overdose on fentanyl, or any other opioid for that matter, can be completely avoidable if you can take action on the signs and symptoms outlined here.

 In addition to building up an understanding of drug abuse and drug overdose as a whole, it is just as important to get professional help for what may be an addiction to fentanyl.
 While having overdosed on the drug is not necessarily the same thing as being addicted, it may be a sign that fentanyl abuse or fentanyl addiction is present.
 Some of the ways that you can seek out help for this include:

-- Narcotics Anonymous: This is a support group that accepts anyone and everyone who struggles with addiction in any form.
+- 12-step groups – These support groups accept anyone who struggles with addiction in any form.